andyckt/humanoid/README.md

 # Humanoid Project

-## Supabase Integration for Email Collection
+## MongoDB Integration for Email Collection

-This project uses Supabase to store emails collected from the waiting list form.
+This project uses MongoDB to store emails collected from the waiting list form.

 ### Setup